 In July 2020, the authors of this article, observed in these pages the uncertainties that the Covid-19 pandemic had caused in the international system.
 We argued that the countries of the Global North and emerging powers such as China were more focused on tackling the pandemic in their own countries rather than assisting African nations.
 Among the suggestions we made was that African countries needed to work together to realize the vision of “African solutions for African problems.”
 In this article, we provide an overview of the current global contestations over Covid-19 vaccines and the implications for Africa.
 We also briefly suggest some of the building blocks of a new global health architecture.

-A year after the World Health Organization (WHO) declared Covid-19 as a pandemic, the geopolitical tensions have not abated.
+Two years after the World Health Organization (WHO) declared Covid-19 as a pandemic, the geopolitical tensions have not abated.
 These tensions relate to debates about immunization as the means to boost human immunity and stop the pandemic.
-The publication of a joint article by world leaders in late March 2021 calling for a new global health architecture presents perhaps the best opportunity that the pandemic presents for lessening the effects of zero-sum competition.
+The publication of a joint article by world leaders in late March 2021 calling for a new global health architecture presented perhaps the best opportunity that the pandemic presents for lessening the effects of zero-sum competition.
 The article was signed by 28 leaders including five from Africa – Rwanda’s Paul Kagame, Kenya’s Uhuru Kenyatta, South Africa’s Cyril Ramaphosa, Kais Saied of Tunisia, and Senegal’s Macky Sall.
-Premised on the conviction that the world will not remain the same during and after the Coronavirus, the article is an important global policy commentary on multilateralism as a pathway for tackling current and future health problems.
+Premised on the conviction that the world would not remain the same during and after the Coronavirus, the article was an important global policy commentary on multilateralism as a pathway for tackling current and future health problems.

 But first, why is multilateralism significant in the times of Covid-19?